mathiasesn/llm-mem/README.md

-# llm-memory
+# llm-mem

-llm-memory is a lightweight Python CLI tool designed to calculate the GPU VRAM requirements for models on Hugging Face.
+llm-mem is a lightweight Python CLI tool designed to calculate the GPU VRAM requirements for models on Hugging Face.
 It estimates the memory usage based on the model parameters, selected data type, and desired context length.
 This tool is ideal for developers and researchers looking to optimize model deployment and resource allocation.

 ## Features